pobrn/ite8291r3-ctl/README.md

 ite8291r3-ctl query --state
 // prints the current state of the keyboard backlight: "on" or "off"

+ite8291r3-ctl query --devices
+// prints the list of supported devices found in the system
 ```

 *Note:* This information may be useful if you want to use it in a script.